Shootout at Wadala: Plot

 Later on, both Manya and Munir escape from prison while they are working on a railway track and try to join hands with two brothers who rule Mumbai's deals.
-The first brother, Zubair Imtiaz Haksar, is cool and is impressed by Manya.
-However, the second brother, Dilawar, disapproves of Manya and dislikes him.
+The elder brother, Zubair Imtiaz Haksar, is cool and is impressed by Manya.
+However, the younger brother, Dilawar, disapproves of Manya and dislikes him.
 After this, Manya forms his own gang, which consists of him, Munir, Veera, and Gyancho, a sharpshooter brought by Munir.
 Soon enough, Manya finishes off Bhatkar (the gangster who had him and his brother arrested).
 Jamal, Bhatkar's bodyguard, also joins them.
-Next, Manya brings Ambolkar to his knees by beating him brutally in public.
-The story next shows the death of Sadiq, an unscrupulous news reporter, by Mastan.
-This breaks a fight between the Haskar brothers and Mastan.
-Due to this, a truce is called by Haji Maqsood.
-The truce is short lived as Maqsood asks Manya Surve to finish Zubair.
+Next, Manya brings Ambolkar to his knees by beating him brutally in public for his earlier humiliation.
+The story next shows the death of Sadiq, an unscrupulous news reporter, by the Mastan gang.
+This leads to a fight between the Haskar brothers and the Mastan gang.
+A truce is called by Haji Maqsood, which is short lived as the Mastan gang asks Manya to finish off Zubair.
 After Zubair's assassination, Dilawar kills Gyancho with the help of Jamal.
 He is about to kill Munir when Manya saves him.
 Later, Afaaque is asked to kill Manya by Dilawar.
-Even after his refusal, at first, he agrees when the police commissioner orders him to.
-The story comes to an end after the shootout and Manya's killing by police.
+Even after his refusal so many times, and also showed Dilawar that one day he will be killed the scences cut off, Afaaque told the whole story and degrades the Police for not fully granting access to the encounters and killing the criminals.
+This influences the Commissioner into granting two choices to Afaaque, to directly encounter and kill Manya or stage an encounter and kill Dilaawar, but they opt for an easy option to encounter Manya, so, Afaaque vows to kill Manya.
+Afaaque manipulates Vidya to reveal Manya's whereabouts so that he can save Manya, if he confesses his involvement in all the past crimes.
+Vidya does as told by Afaaque ,but the police do an encounter on Manya according to their pre-set plan and thus, misleading Vidya.
+In the final scene, when the ambulance arrives, Manya succumbs to the gunshot wounds which give immense shock to Vidya and she blankly stares at Afaaque's face and Afaaque tells the accompanying constable that Manya has been killed.